DEDICATED IN MEMORY OF

 Remembering the Kedoshim of the Bondi Beach Chanuka Attack

-As we mourns the terror attack at Chabad of Bondi’s Chanukah by the Sea gathering, we share brief profiles of the kedoshim whose names have been publicly identified so far.
+Updated Thursday, 2 pm.
+As we mourn the terror attack at Chabad of Bondi’s Chanukah by the Sea gathering, we share brief profiles of the kedoshim whose names have been publicly identified so far.

 A total of 15 civilians were killed in the Bondi Beach Chanukah attack.
-As of now, nine victims have been publicly identified: eight members of the Jewish community listed above, and one non-Jewish freelance photographer who was present at the event.
-The identities of the remaining six victims have not yet been released.
+So far, 14 victims have been publicly identified, including 12 from the Jewish community and one non-Jewish freelance photographer and a local father.
+One name has not yet been released, and NSW Health Minister Ryan Park said it’s of a 12-year-old child.

 The following are the names of Jewish community members whose names have been released: